krim404/DellXPS15-9550-OSX/Tutorial_10.12_Step7.md

 reboot

 ## Model Name Error
 if you get "Model Name: Apple device" - then you've not booted with the newest cloverx64.efi.
 Update your EFI Configuration.
-See `Additional/Setup-Bootmanager.jpg` how to configure to boot from it
+See [Additional/Setup-Bootmanager.jpg](Additional/Setup-Bootmanager.jpg) how to configure to boot from it

 ## Alternative Power Management
 The whole power management is done by intels speed step technology (HWP), which is enabled in the clover config.
 If you want to let OSX manage the power management, you'll have to do these steps:
 ```
-sudo cp ./Post-Install/CLOVER/ACPI/optional/SSDT.aml /EFI/EFI/CLOVER/ACPI/patched/
+sudo cp ./10.12/Post-Install/CLOVER/ACPI/optional/SSDT.aml /Volumes/EFI/EFI/CLOVER/ACPI/patched/
 ```
-then open the config.plist (/EFI/EFI/CLOVER/config.plist) and change `<key>HWPEnable</key><true/>` to `<key>HWPEnable</key><false/>`.
+then open your installed config.plist from your EFI partition (EFI/CLOVER/config.plist) and change `<key>HWPEnable</key><true/>` to `<key>HWPEnable</key><false/>`.
 This is not compatible with Skylake SMBIOS like MB9,1 or MBP13,1.

 ## Audio Fix by using VoodooHDA